 There are dozens of incidents of cards being cloned by skimmers since the card was out of sight while the transaction was done.
 Always make a card payment in front of your eyes.
 Be sure that the POS(Point-Of-Service) machine is 100% genuine.

 If you notice that purchases have been made with your bank card but without your approval, you must quickly block the card either from the bank’s app or by calling the bank directly, allowing you to limit the extent of your financial loss.
-Don’t let anyone steal your hard-earned money because of your negligence.
+Don’t let scammers steal your hard-earned money because of your carelessness.

 Everyone wants their payments to be secure, but how many of you pay attention to your mobile and computer’s security software, web browser, and operating system?
-Most of us tend to postpone critical security patches until later, which could be disastrous.
+Many tend to postpone critical security patches until later, which could be disastrous.